KyleA99/HelloWorld/README.md

 - This is a very basic program that displays the message "Hello World"

 # Why did I make this?
-- This project was started/designed to help me familiarize myself with Javascript, Visual Studio Code, and NodeJS.
+- This project was started/designed to help me familiarize myself with Javascript, Visual Studio Code, and Node.JS.

 # Who should make it?
 - Anyone who wants to begin learning coding/computer programming.